jase-k/nlapi-guide-openapi/docs/stage.3.streaming-messages.md

 - Displays status messages, you can map responses if needed.
 - Note Recipe Ingredient Unique Constraint Error Message.
 - Note: Current limitation to the Shopping list is that you can only add ingredients from a recipeIngredient
-- TODO: Add UI and Shopping Items
+- TODO: Add UI and Shopping Items (fix create return)

 ## Common Errors: